hydpy-dev/hydpy/hydpy/docs/development.rst

 When defining `conventional` unit tests, one tries to achieve a large test coverage with few lines of code (don't repeat yourself!).
-Therefore, sophisticated tools as the `mock object library`_ are available.
-Unit tests might also save the purpuse to explain the functioning of the main code, as they explicitely show how it can be used.
+Therefore, sophisticated tools like the `mock object library`_ are available.
+Unit tests might also save the purpose to explain the functioning of the main code, as they explicitly show how it can be used.
 However, the latter is pie in the sky when the unit tests are interpreted by someone who has little experience in unit testing and maybe little experience in programming at all.
 This might not be a relevant problem as long as we test such basic functionalities of the HydPy framework, the user is not really interested in directly or just expects to work.
-However, at the latest when the implemented hydrological model are involved, the clarity of the defined unit tests is desirable even for non-programmers (and --- in our opinion --- it is scientifically necessary).
+However, at the latest when the implemented hydrological models are involved, the clarity of the defined unit tests is desirable even for non-programmers (and --- in our opinion --- it is scientifically necessary).

-Each model implemented in HydPy should be tested in manner that is as clear and comprehensible as possible.
+Each model implemented in HydPy should be tested in a manner that is as clear and comprehensible as possible.
 To this end, the documentation test principle defined by the module :mod:`doctest` should be applied extensively.
 At least, all code branches including (hydrological) equations should be captured completely via doctests.
 (More technical branches, e.g. those including the treatment of exceptions, can be left to conventional unit tests.)
-Often only one or two sentences are required to expain a doctest in a way, allowing a non-programmer to understand and repeat it.
+Often only one or two sentences are required to explain a doctest in a way, allowing a non-programmer to understand and repeat it.
 And through repetition, he learns to apply the model.